outware/Rxy/README.md

-#  Rxy - Pragmatic Rx unit testing
+#  Rxy - Pragmatic RxSwift unit testing

-Rxy is a bunch of useful functions and classes that can help you to simplify testing of RxSwift based code.
-It's goal is to provide these features:
+Rxy is a collection of useful functions and classes that can help you to simplify testing of RxSwift based code.
+It's core features are:

-* A range of 'wait…' functions that wait for asynchronous RxSwift code to execute then add errors to Xcode's test report if the observable doesn't behave as expected or return the result.
+* 'wait…' functions that wait for asynchronous RxSwift code to execute before testing the results and adding errors to Xcode's test report if the results aren't as expected.
-* A range of support functions for building RxSwift based mocks which automatically execute asynchronously so that the mock's threading model matches the implementations.
+* Support functions for building RxSwift based mocks which execute asynchronously so that the mock's threading model matches your implementations.
-* A simplified mock configuration model.
+* Simplified mock configuration models.
 * *Significant* code reduction in unit tests.
 * *Significant* code reduction in mock classes.

-Rxy achieves this through 3 core architectural concepts:
+To achieve these goals, Rxy uses 3 core architectural concepts:

-* A set of __`waitFor*()`__ functions which use the RxBlocking framework to wait on asynchronous Rx calls then provide additional validation of results.
+* A set of __`waitFor*()`__ functions which use the RxBlocking framework to wait on asynchronous Rx calls before providing additional validation of results.
 * A set of __`*Result`__ classes which provide centralised configuration of mock responses.
-* A set of __`mockFunction(…)`__ functions which execute on background threads and post the requested results asynchronously on the main thread.
+* A set of __`mockFunction(…)`__ functions which execute on background threads and respond asynchronously on the main thread to simulate RxSwift's normal usage.

 # Guide

 ## Demo project

-If you open up the Rxy project in Xcode you'll see a target called __RxyDemoTests__.
-This target is a unit test target that demonstrates all the options that Rxy has to offer.
-In addition there are also a range of failing tests which show the sorts of errors Rxy produces.
+Included in the Rxy Xcode project is a target called __RxyDemoTests__.
+This target demonstrates all the options that Rxy has to offer including a range of failing tests to show the errors Rxy generates.

 ## Mocking protocols

-Often we need to mock out protocols that return Rx objects.
-So lets deep dive straight into this by looking at a mock for a typical backend service, then refactoring it to use Rxy.
-Here's the original mock class.
-It provides 3 functions from the `HTTPClient` protocol: `postCompletable(…)`, `getSingle(…)`, `doMaybe(…)` and `doObservable()`:
+In unit testing we often we need to mock out protocols that return Rx objects.
+Writing these mocks can be time consuming and tedious.
+As an example, here's a mock for a typical backend service.
+It provides 4 functions which return RxSwift objects: `postCompletable(…)`, `getSingle(…)`, `doMaybe(…)` and `doObservable()`.
+First we'll look at the original mock, then we'll look at it after converting to Rxy:

 ```swift
 class MockHTTPClientOldSchool: HTTPClient {